daytonaio/sdk/packages/python/README.md

 # Daytona SDK for Python

-A Python SDK for interacting with Daytona Server API, providing a simple interface for Daytona Sandbox management, Git operations, file system operations, and language server protocol support.
+A Python SDK for interacting with the Daytona API, providing a simple interface for Daytona Sandbox management, Git operations, file system operations, and language server protocol support.

 ## Installation